AshutoshSundresh/SoulfairProject/README.md

 ## handle
 This function handles the input provided by the user by retrieving the meal information for the requested date and time.

-1. The user's time zone is set to "Asia/Kolkata".
-2. The meal requested by the user is obtained using Alexa.getSlotValue.
-3. The date requested by the user is obtained using Alexa.getSlotValue.
-If no date is provided, today's date is used.
-4. The day of the requested date is determined using moment.js.
-5. The meal information for the requested date is obtained using a JSON API.
-6. The output is generated based on the meal information obtained and whether the requested date is in the future.
-7. The output is then returned as a response to the user's request.
+- First, it sets the user's timezone to "Asia/Kolkata" for India.
+It then gets the meal requested by the user, which could be either "breakfast", "lunch" or "all" (both meals).
+It also gets the date requested by the user, which defaults to today's date if no date is specified.

+- It then formats the date in Amazon's preferred date style and determines the day of the week (e.g. "today", "tomorrow", "Monday", etc.) based on the user's timezone.

+- If the date requested is in the future, the function sets a variable <b>'isFutureDate'</b> to true.
+If the meal requested is breakfast and the current time is before 10 AM, or if the meal requested is lunch and the current time is before 2 PM, <b>'isFutureDate'</b> is also set to true.

+- The function then initializes the <b>'food'</b> variable as an empty string and defines <b>'response'</b> and <b>'meals'</b> variables.
+It attempts to get the menu for the specified date from an API endpoint using axios.
+If there is an error, it returns a message saying that there was a problem getting the menu.

+- If the meal requested is "all", the function loops through breakfast and lunch and adds their descriptions to the <b>'food'</b> variable.
+If a description exists for a meal, it adds it to the <b>'food'</b> variable with the meal name.
+If no descriptions exist, the function sets <b>'speakOutput'</b> to a message saying that no meals were planned for the requested date.

+- If the meal requested is either "breakfast" or "lunch", the function sets <b>'food'</b> to the description of the requested meal.
+If a description exists, the function sets <b>'speakOutput'</b> to a message stating that the meal will/was included in the menu.
+If no description exists, the function sets <b>'speakOutput'</b> to a message saying that the meal was not planned for the requested date.

+- Finally, the function returns a response with <b>'speakOutput'</b> as the spoken message to the user.

+## Add to your Alexa
 https://www.amazon.in/Shiv-Nadar-School-Faridabad-Food/dp/B09Q2Z1CBW